vincedevendra/firebase_cloud_messenger/README.md

 ### Sending a Message

-You can see how your message should be structured [here](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages) firebase-cloud-messenger provides built-in data classes for each json object type in the FCM API specification, but you can also build up a hash message on your own, or use some combination of the two.
+You can see how your message should be structured [here](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages) firebase_cloud_messenger provides built-in data classes for each json object type in the FCM API specification, but you can also build up a hash message on your own, or use some combination of the two.